 - Width: 10 meters (distance between the two side walls).

-- Total Area: The padel court therefore occupies an area of 200 square meters.
+- Total surface area: The padel court therefore occupies a surface area of 200 square meters.

 The Playing Lines

-The court lines are drawn with a thickness of 5 cm and must be a color that strongly contrasts with the floor (generally white or black).
+The court lines are drawn with a thickness of 5 cm, and must be a color that strongly contrasts with the ground (generally white or black).

 - Service Line: It is located 6.95 meters from the net.

-- Center Line (Carrer): It divides the court into two equal halves (for serving) and is perpendicular to the net.
+- Center Line (Carrer): It divides the court into two equal halves (for the serve) and is perpendicular to the net.
 It extends 20 cm beyond the service line.

 2. The Net: The Central Separation